AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 # Billing FAQ

-This topic provides answers to commonly asked questions about ECS billing.
+This topic provides answers to commonly askedow do I query the discount offered in a savings plan? questions about ECS billing.

 -   Account FAQ
     -   [Why am I unable to purchase pay-as-you-go instances?](#section_cva_k09_jom)